Tajikistan

 Context

-While the Tajik government is aware of the risks of such substances on health, the environment and the economy, it lacks the complete legal, financial and institutional resources to solve the problem.
+While the Tajik government is aware of the risks of such substances on health, the environment and the economy, it lacks the legal, financial and institutional resources to solve the problem.

 When it rains or snows, the soil turns yellow and the smell is unbearable.